m3mike/pubdocstest/Enterprise/apt29/Emulation_Plan/Scenario_1/Infrastructure.md

 ---

-## Target Infrastructure Configuration
+### Target Infrastructure Configuration

-#### For each of the 2 target workstations:
+#### For each of the 2 target workstations

 1. Login in as user with administrator privileges
 2. Ensure Windows Defender is off or configured to alert-only
 3. Set UAC to never notify (<https://articulate.com/support/article/how-to-turn-user-account-control-on-or-off-in-windows-10>)
 4. Verify user has read/write/execute permissions in the C:\Windows\Temp directory
-5. Install Google Chrome (https://www.google.com/chrome/); cache credentials in Chrome password manager
+5. Install Google Chrome (<https://www.google.com/chrome/>); cache credentials in Chrome password manager
-6. Import-PFX certificate found in [shockwave.local.pfx](/apt29/Resources/Scenario_1/shockwave.local.pfx).
+6. Import-PFX certificate found in [shockwave.local.pfx](/Enterprise/apt29/Resources/Scenario_1/shockwave.local.pfx).
 Instructions below:

-#### Import PFX Certificate
+##### Import PFX Certificate

 Step 6.B of this emulation models [theft of Private Keys](https://attack.mitre.org/techniques/T1552/004/).

-1. Copy the PFX certificate located in the [shockwave.local.pfx](/apt29/Resources/Scenario_1/shockwave.local.pfx) file to the Windows victims.
+1. Copy the PFX certificate located in the [shockwave.local.pfx](/Enterprise/apt29/Resources/Scenario_1/shockwave.local.pfx) file to the Windows victims.

 2. Import the certificate using PowerShell: